Trauma Glossary 2: Ongoing Problems You May Have

 See also: Depersonalization

 Developmental Arrest: the stifling of the natural potential one was born with.
 This is almost always caused by being raised in an adverse home.
-According to Pete Walker, the most common developmental arrests in CPTSD are: self-acceptance; clear sense of identity; self-compassion; self-protection; capacity to draw comfort from relationships; ability to relax; capacity for full self-expression; willpower & motivation; peace of mind; self-care; belief that life is a gift; self-esteem; self-confidence
+According to Pete Walker, the most common developmental arrests in CPTSD are impairments of: self-acceptance; clear sense of identity; self-compassion; self-protection; capacity to draw comfort from relationships; ability to relax; capacity for full self-expression; willpower & motivation; peace of mind; self-care; belief that life is a gift; self-esteem; self-confidence

 Tools for this can be found in Master Toolbox 1.
 Note that while tools for Developmental Arrest aren’t specifically named, the tools under Identity/Self-Discovery; Integration should be helpful.

 Dissociate: anti-mindfulness; a state of mind (whether willingly or unwillingly) that checks one out of the present moment to the point where one’s return to the present is marked by confusion and/or disorientation.
 This can vary in both intensity and longevity.
 Traditionally it is described as “blanking out” momentarily, followed by one’s return to the present both confused and agitated over what just happened.
-Common everyday types that can be “high functioning”, depending on excess:
+Common everyday types that can be “high functioning”, depending on degrees:

 • Right Brain Dissociation: daydreaming, excessive living through fantasy world, common in online gaming, binge-watching TV